Some people are reluctant to give their dogs rewards whilst feeding them all sort of rubbish for doing nothing.

 Others would be made of something tasty like liver cake or cheese and would look more like this:

 There is, of course, so much more to using food in training than simply as payment and reinforcement.
+There are also other things that can be used for payment besides food depending on the dog.

 I carry food in my pocket all the time (I’m weird I know!).
 I just love being able to thank my dogs when they do as I ask – or even better, when they do something that I like without being asked.